dotnet/docs-aspire/docs/extensibility/custom-resources.md

 :::code language="csharp" source="snippets/MailDevResource/MailDev.Hosting/MailDevResourceBuilderExtensions.cs":::

-## Validate custom component inside the app host
+## Validate custom integration inside the app host

 Now that the basic structure for the custom resource is complete it is time to test it in a real AppHost project.
 Open the _:::no-loc text="Program.cs":::_ file in the _:::no-loc text="MailDevResource.AppHost":::_ project and update it with the following code: